reach-sh/reach-lang/docs/src/tut/mkt/index.md

 :::

 This is a beautiful start.
-You just created a simple DApp that makes a simple transaction happen.
+You just created a simple DApp that completes a simple transaction.

 ### {#tut-mkt-basic-Review} Review
 This section taught the basics of the Reach language and demonstrated how the final DApp to be built will work.
-You were able to learn that:
+You learned that:

 * A `{!rsh} Participant` is a user.